Chapter 1 – First of Summer

 Okay, so I was luckier than most.
 I had parents who couldn't spend enough on their only daughter.
 They were both successful lawyers and reaped the benefits on frequent renovations of our house, vacations in Europe and giving in to my every whim.

 That being the case, I fought tooth and nail to enroll in St. Louis University, a college too far from my San Francisco home, to gain independence.
 If I had any qualms on moving to Connecticut, they were quickly squashed when I found out that St. Louis was just 10 minutes away from SoNo, the nightlife district in Norwalk.
 A girl's got to party, right?
-Or at the very least, get insanely drunk when the pressures of school got under the skin.
+Or at the very least, get insanely drunk every weekend and then some.

-Oh, the distance issue still took up airspace whenever my parents called me.
+Oh, the distance issue still took up airspace when my parents called me.
 But I was always quick to point out that the Psychology program in St. Louis was one of the best in the country.
 They couldn't argue with a good pre-law degree.
-It's not that I hated my parents.
-I loved them to bits.
-I just didn't want to rely on Ma and Pop my whole life.
+I didn't hate my parents.
+I just knew that one of them would show up at my doorstep every week if I went to a university close to home.

 It was different in Malcolm's case - financially at least.
-He belonged to a middle-class family and had three brothers so money was a bit tight.
+He had three brothers and his family wasn't that high up in the socio-economic food chain so money was a bit tight.
 Both of us got into most of the universities we applied to but while I was fortunate enough to go without a scholarship to tide me over, he fought hard to get a full ride at St. Louis.
 He could've easily taken the basketball scholarship Duke offered him but he turned it down.
 I know.
-What a freakin' moron.
+What a moron.
 After screaming at him, he finally admitted that he didn't like the idea of us being so far away from each other.

 I think that was when my dementia started.
 I was stupid enough to think that maybe he was harboring secret feelings for me.

-Malcolm may be a bit obtuse (irritatingly so) and downright stubborn but nobody could question his unswerving dedication and sense of commitment when he set his mind on something.
+Malcolm may be a bit obtuse (irritatingly so) but he was downright stubborn when he set his mind on something.
 If he wanted it, he eventually got it.
-He juggled odd jobs in high school to save up for college.
-He got that café job for extra cash because his parents would only cough up money for school-related expenses.
+He juggled odd jobs in high school to save up for college and got a café job as a barista for extra cash because his parents would only cough up money for school-related expenses.
 He was quite adamant in living off campus after fulfilling the dorm life requirement in our first year.
 I even offered the spare room in my apartment so he could save a few dollars but he refused, saying he wanted to see if he could live on his own.
-Frankly, I think he just didn't want me cramping his style.
+Frankly, I think he just didn't want an audience to his fuckfests.
 He used to be such a whore before he got serious with Lori.
 Well…that didn't change.
 But that's something I preferred not to think about.

 I fished for a cigarette in my pocket and lit it.
-I dragged in a mouthful of the poisonous smoke and immersed myself further in my thoughts about Malcolm.
-First, I fell in love with the guy after spending close to 10 years of my life being his best friend.
+I dragged in a mouthful of the poisonous smoke as I continued walking.
+I should stop the bad habit but I was no stranger to bad habits anyway.
+I just wasn't sure if I could go cold turkey on the other one.
+First, I fell for the guy after spending close to 10 years of my life being his best friend.
 Just when I felt some positive response from him, I introduced him to Lori Lozada.

 I saw her around campus and in some of my classes because she was also a Psych major but we never really talked.
 I thought she was a stuck-up bitch at first because she rarely spoke to anyone outside of class; she scrammed the minute the professors let us go.
 It wasn't until junior year when we sat beside each other on one class that I discovered we had something in common; I caught her picking raisins off a piece of bread.
 We instantly bonded over our mutual hatred of the shrivelled fruits.
-She talked to me in a way that made me feel like we were long-lost friends so I couldn't help but feel comfortable with her.
-Good thing it was our last class that day because we immediately headed to a local watering hole to continue our conversation.
-At some point, I told her that she was the total opposite of my perception of her and she just laughed in response.
-She admitted that she volunteered as a suicide hotline operator in campus three times a week so she didn't really have time to linger after classes on those days.
+She later revealed that she volunteered as a suicide hotline operator in campus three times a week so she didn't really have time to linger after classes.
 Light bulb moment.
-So that was why she was so easy to talk to.
 It was almost a foregone conclusion that I would share my tale of woe about my unrequited feelings for my best friend.
 Over the next several weeks, she grew more and more curious about Malcolm because I often peppered our talks of the shit we got into over the years.
 It was actually my idea to introduce her to him.
 Stupid, I know.
 But I was confident enough in our friendship that she wouldn't throw it away at the sight of my best friend.
 It didn't occur to me that I should have worried more about Malcolm's reaction at the sight of her.

-Isn't there a universal law on not dating your friend's object of affection?
+Isn't there a universal law on not dating your friend's possible SO?
 Lori asked me about a hundred times if I was okay with it and each time, I answered that I didn't mind, that it was totally cool because they made each other happy.
 I wasn't being magnanimous.
 I wanted her to feel guilty forever for "stealing" Malcolm away from me.
 And look where that got me.
-Karmic retribution could be such a bitch.
+Karmic retribution can be such a bitch.

-God, I fucking hated vacations.
-It was only during long breaks that I allowed myself to think about my crappy situation.
+God, I hated vacations.
+It was only during long breaks that I allowed myself to think about the crappy situation that I got myself into.
 The demanding courses usually kept my mind occupied enough.
-I could barely think past mental disorders and psych reports for 9 months for the past three years.
+I could barely think past mental disorders and psych reports for nine months for the past three years.
 But after that...

 Well, at least I'd be taking a few courses this summer.
 That should solve my mind occupation problem.
 A little.

-I plopped down on a bench and took a last drag of my cigarette.
-I threw it away and reached into my pocket for another stick.
-I was having fun watching the smoke curl in the air when I felt someone stop beside me.
+I plopped down on a bench and took a last drag of my cigarette before throwing it away.
+I was reaching into my pocket for another stick when I felt someone stop beside me.

 "Later, Mendoza.
 I'm not in the mood for immature squabbling with you."